AwesomeCronk/uPyFile/README.md

 ```

 ## Installing:
+The installation script is still available in python source form.
+I'm working on a release binary for `upyfile`, but an install script will probably not be included. `upyfile` and `install` are built with Nuitka (see [build.sh](/build.sh)).
+Consider this section relatively out of order until a better installation system is available.

 Clone the repository or click the green `Code` button and open a terminal in the downloaded folder.

 ### Linux: